vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ```

 ### Strict Mode
-We've learned that Javascript is a bit liberal or flexible, it's useful but sometimes we want it to be a bit stricter.
+We've learned that Javascript is a bit liberal or flexible.
+It's useful but sometimes we want it to be a bit stricter if we use strict mode.
 ```javascript
 var person;
 persom = {};            // suppose we accidentally typed a typo